Anny85-code/morse-decoder/README.md

 # Morse Decoder

-> Implemented in this repository a morse code dictionary, and a function to decode morse message collected from the terminal
+> Implemented in this repository a morse code dictionary, and a function to encode and decode messages collected from the terminal

 ## Built With